gayanku/SCGC/README.md

 - python 3.6.9
 - pytorch 1.3.1

-Note : SCGC is able to run with no GPU if the GUP timing code is commented out, and then will not require CUDA.
+Note : SCGC is able to run with no GPU if the GPU timing code is commented out.

 ## Datasets